By Anke Zimmermann, ND

 The entire Royal Family are strong supporters of homeopathy.
 People like that can use any medicine money can buy, but they choose homeopathy.

-The UK still has a long history of public support of homeopathy and until recently still had four conventional public hospitals which employed homeopathy http://www.the-hma.org/uk-homeopathic-hospitals.html.
+The UK still has a long history of public support of homeopathy and still has four conventional public hospitals which employ homeopathic consultations, although reimbursement for homeopathic remedies was changed recently.
+Private insurance companies or the individual are now paying for the actual remedies, which are very inexpensive http://www.the-hma.org/uk-homeopathic-hospitals.html.

 Homoeopathy was established.
 Uniform Education in Homoeopathy was enforced by the Indian government in 1983.